speckits/spectest/README.md

      (Shortcut for tools with slash commands: /spectest:apply add-login-tests)

 AI:  I'll work through the tasks in the add-login-tests change.
-     *Uses test generation workflow to create Playwright tests from the test plan* *Executes steps in browser and generates Playwright test code* *Runs tests with report and screenshot generation* *Marks tasks complete: Task 1.1 ✓, Task 2.1 ✓, Task 2.2 ✓...*
+     *Uses generation workflow to create Playwright tests from the test plan* *Executes steps in browser and generates Playwright test code* *Runs tests with report and screenshot generation* *Marks tasks complete: Task 1.1 ✓, Task 2.1 ✓, Task 2.2 ✓...*